 We’ve all seen the headlines.
 Jack Dorsey, Twitter’s founder, sold an autographed tweet as an NFT for nearly $3 million.
 Popular artist Beeple auctioned off a JPG of his ‘everydays’ for $69 million as an NFT.
 What is going on here?

 NFTs amount to the same thing as owning an original piece of artwork bought at auction.
-Technically speaking, this means the buyer owns the digital work in the same way she would own a physical painting.
-She will not, however, own the copyright.
+Technically speaking, this means the buyer owns the digital work in the same way they would own a physical painting.
+They will not, however, own the copyright.
 But like all things on the internet, things can get a little bit murky.

 Before proceeding, I need to disclose I am not an attorney.
 Consult with an attorney with your legal questions.
 This is a blog, after all, dedicated to digital art and poster design…but I think you will find I bring up some good points.